 - fridges and freezers (8%)

 - lighting (7%)

 - cooking (5%)

 Energy use in the Australian residential sector 1986–2020 is a report commissioned by the Australian Government.
-It provides details about household energy use in each state between 1986 and 2005, and forecasts energy use until 2020.
-It also provides information about how much energy different appliances (like air conditioners) are using in Australian homes and how much energy they may use in the future.
+It provides details about household energy use in each state from 1986 to 2005 and forecasts energy use until 2020.
+It also has information about how much energy different appliances (like air conditioners) are using in Australian homes and how much energy they may use in the future.